-The data loading function (kissplice2counts) and the statistical analysis function (diffEx pressedVariants) are the most time-consuming steps.
-Here is an example of the running time of these two functions on the two complete datasets presented in the case studies(section 4).
+The statistical analysis function (diffExpressedVariants) is the most time-consuming steps.
+Here is an example of the running time of this function on the two complete datasets presented in the case studies(section 4).
 The time presented were evaluated on a desktop computer with the following caracteristics: Intel Core i7, CPU 2,60 GHz, 16G RAM.

-Dataset Options Number of Running time
+Dataset Options Number of Running time of

-events kissplice2counts diffExpressedVariants
+Dataset Options events diffExpressedVariants

-AS data counts=2, 59132 7m 50m
+AS data counts=2, 17m

-pairedEnd=TRUE
+pairedEnd=TRUE 59132

 k2rg=TRUE

-SNV data counts=0, 64824 2m 1h
+SNV data counts=0, 64824 18m

-pairedEnd=TRUE
+pairedEnd=TRUE 04024